highcharts/node-export-server/README.md

 - `--enableServer`: If set to true, the server starts on 0.0.0.0 (defaults to `false`).
 - `--host`: The hostname of the server.
 Additionally, it starts a server listening on the provided hostname (defaults to `0.0.0.0`).
 - `--port`: The port to be used for the server when enabled (defaults to `7801`).
+- `--serverBenchmarking`: Indicates whether to display the duration, in milliseconds, of specific actions that occur on the server while serving a request (defaults to `false`).
 - `--enableSsl`: Enables or disables the SSL protocol (defaults to `false`).
 - `--sslForced`: If set to true, the server is forced to serve only over HTTPS (defaults to `false`).
 - `--sslPort`: The port on which to run the SSL server (defaults to `443`).